SeanCodingOnline/SeanFCC.github.io/README.md

 ### License
-nanoMyke's Portfolio is powered by Bagels, ❤ and LCO(LetsCode.Online) which are is a GNU software licensed under the [GNU General Public License](https://opensource.org/licenses/GPL-3.0)
+This Portfolio page was created for my personal use and will see many changes.
+It should be considered a GNU software licensed under the [GNU General Public License](https://opensource.org/licenses/GPL-3.0)

 ![alt tag](https://raw.github.com/dogfalo/materialize/master/images/materialize.gif)